Want a shortcut to make Pork Posole? Use your Instant Pot and a couple of other tips to make it in a flash!

-Two, I wanted to see if I could approximate the taste of Posole without creating the sauce with the guajillo/ancho blended sauce which is one additional step.
-You know how I love dump it in a pot and go type of cooking.
+Two, I wanted to see if I could approximate the taste of Pork Posole without creating the sauce with the guajillo/ancho blended sauce which is one additional step.
+You know how I love pour it in a pot and go type of cooking.

 In fairness, I do think those shortcuts impact the taste a bit.
 But, not enough to prevent me from making this again.
-A Mexican friend as well as my husband who ate a lot of Posole in Mexico felt it was authentic enough, so I’ll post it here.
+A Mexican friend, as well as my husband who ate a lot of Pork Posole in Mexico, felt it was authentic enough, so I’ll post it here.